I enjoy writing on a wide range of topics including science, history, social issues and much more.

 Bored by traditional high-rises German architect Ole Scheeren tried a new approach with this unique residential complex in Singapore: 31 building blocks, each 6 stories high, are stacked upon each other in an irregular hexagonal pattern.
 Overall the complex consists of 1,040 units with eight courtyards, including various recreational facilities and a lot of greenery.
 The structure is designed to integrate into its surroundings and to favor social interaction.
 The arrangement allows for most apartments to have a wide view of the surrounding area.
 The Interlace has won numerous architectural awards.

 10. MahaNakhon (Bangkok, Thailand, 2016)

 The MahaNakhon (since 2018 King Power MahaNakhon) is a 314 m (1,031 ft) tall mixed-use skyscraper in Bangkok featuring hotels, retail, and residences.
-Instead of a seamless, inert skyscraper simply towering over the city, the unconventional design by German architect Ole Scheeren is meant to connect the building with the surrounding urban fabric of the 15 million metropolis.
+Instead of a seamless, inert skyscraper simply towering over the city, the unconventional design by German architect Ole Scheeren is meant to connect the building with the surrounding urban fabric of the metropolis.